419tom/homonyms/README.md

 # BERT Representational Distance of Homonyms by Word Class

-A computational analysis of representational distance between noun-noun homonyms, noun-verb homonyms, and unambiguous words using BERT embeddings.
+An analysis of representational distance between noun-noun homonyms, noun-verb homonyms, and unambiguous words using BERT embeddings.
 This project replicates and extends the methodology from **Mirman et al. (2010)** to assess semantic similarity based on contextual embeddings.

 ## Setup Instructions